Zafron047/Capstone-Metrics_Redux/README.md

 Contributions, issues, and feature requests are welcome!

-Feel free to check the [issues page](https://github.com/Zafron047/Heartland_Humane/issues).

 <!-- SUPPORT -->

 ## ⭐️ Show your support <a name="support"></a>

-If you like this project you can recommend to your friend, family and colleagues who want to use my services
+If you like this project, show your support by giving the project a star ⭐️, thanks in advance.

 <!-- ACKNOWLEDGEMENTS -->

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-*I would like to thank ***Nelson Sakwa*** for the exceptional design on Behance that served as a constant source of inspiration throughout my project journey.
-Additionally, I extend my sincere appreciation to the team at **Microverse** for their invaluable guidance and abundant resources, which played a pivotal role in shaping the successful outcome of my projects.
-Their unwavering support has been instrumental in my growth as a professional, and I am truly thankful for the opportunities they have provided.*
+I would like to thank Microverse for including this in their curriculum.

 ## 📝 License <a name="license"></a>